MariaPadilha32/mad-libs/README.md

 Welcome,

-  The Mad Libs Game is a Python project created as the third project for the Code Institute course.
-It is a fun and interactive word game that allows players to create humorous and often silly stories by filling in the blanks with words of their choice.
+ To the Mad Libs Game, a Python project developed as the third project for the Code Institute course.
+This is a fun and interactive word game that lets players create humorous and often silly stories by inputting words such as nouns, verbs, colors, animals, and numbers.
+These words are then inserted into a story template, providing entertainment.
------add more------

 ## UX: User experience:

+ - As a user of the site, I want the content to be in English for better understanding.
+ - As a user of the site, I desire a game that provides entertainment and serves as a distraction.
+ - As a user of the site, I value clear and concise rules to gain a better understanding of the game's mechanics.
+ - As a user of the site, I appreciate an easy-to-play game, and I expect to grasp it after the first round.
+ - As a user of the site, I would like the option to replay the game once I've completed it.

 ## Initial concept: